antlr/antlr4/doc/building-antlr.md

 I will assume that the root directory is `/tmp` for the purposes of explaining how to build ANTLR in this document.

+*As of 4.6, ANTLR tool and Java-target runtime requires Java 7.*

 # Get the source

 The first step is to get the Java source code from the ANTLR 4 repository at github.
 You can download the repository from github, but the easiest thing to do is simply clone the repository on your local disk: